By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Complex Trauma or Complex PTSD is the result of repeated injuries, each of which creates additional trauma.
 Complex Trauma frequently arises in children who are abused or neglected over long periods of time or survivors of sexual assaults who are re-assaulted.

 Being injured once is bad enough but repeated traumatization can result in problems far in excess of those caused by a single trauma.
 People who were traumatized in childhood and then retraumatize in later life are likely to develop severe and debilitating symptoms.
 Some researchers have suggested the name of Complex Trauma or Complex PTSD for this condition.

-It appears that many people can experience severe trauma, recover and not develop PTSD.
-Some of the symptoms of PTSD are normal reactions to experiencing a trauma – in the short run.
+It appears that many people can experience severe trauma, recover, and not develop PTSD.
+Some of the symptoms of PTSD are normal reactions to experiencing trauma – in the short run.
 If the reaction is excessive, interferes with a job, friendships or relationships then it first becomes Acute Stress Disorder when the symptoms continue for long periods of time and seriously interfere with functioning the name and diagnosis is changed to Posttraumatic Stress Disorder (PTSD).

 Complex Trauma adds trauma upon trauma and results in long-term suffering.

 Some treatments make the symptoms of Complex Trauma worse and some things are effective in treatment.
 Here are the basic rules for recovering from Complex Trauma.
 I based this on the research of Conner & Higgins and their description of the work of Chu, with my own usually twists.

 1. CAUTION – do not start digging until you know what is buried out there, avoid black holes.